tuvokki/tuvokki.github.com/_posts/2015-06-14-Lets-make-blogs-with-content.md

 We're finally at a point that we start to care about content here.
 In parts [one]({% post_url 2015-05-28-Lets-make-blogs %}) we created a simple webserver and in part [two]({% post_url 2015-06-01-Lets-make-more-blogs %}) we hooked up the database.
 Now make some content.

 ##Fix the first two posts
 Ofcourse we made a mess of things the first two posts.
 That's the way projects like this evolve.
 En we don't want to do things perfectly in iteration one.
 That first exploration of the technology we're new in is meant for that.
-Just exploring.
-What we have now, downloadble, chakoutable in [the github repo of this project](https://github.com/tuvokki/bogart-blog/tree/part2) is in screaming need for some structure, as to say, some common Software Engineering practices.
+Just exploring and incorporating new ideas.
+What we have now, downloadble, chekoutable in [the github repo for bogart-blog - intermezzo](https://github.com/tuvokki/bogart-blog/releases/tag/intermezzo) is in screaming need for some structure, as to say, some common Software Engineering practices.
 Okay, let's not overdo it ... a little sense.
 Oh, and content, as I promised.

 Do you remember the strange looking list of posts we've produced